 On Wednesday, November 5, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
 It was at this time it was joined by, the heavy cruiser, the U.S.S.
 Louisville and, the transport, U.S.A.T.
 President Calvin Coolidge.
 Sunday night, November 9th, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11.
 During the night, while they slept, the ships had crossed the International Dateline.

 At the fort, they were greeted by Gen. Edward P. King, who apologized that they had to live in tents along the main road between the fort and Clark Airfield.
-He made sure they had what they needed, and that that they all received Thanksgiving Dinner – a stew thrown into their mess kits – before he went to have his own dinner.
+He made sure they had what they needed, and that that they all received dinner – a stew thrown into their mess kits – before he went to have his own dinner.
 Ironically, November 20th was the date that the National Guard members of the battalion had expected to be released from federal service.